kate-bagenzo/strawberry-starter/src/posts/example_posts/faq.md

 (I also **STRONGLY** recommend you delete `.env.local` if you've created it, just for security reasons.
 This is especially important if you're going to upload your blog to a storage service you don't control, like Dropbox or Google Drive.
 You can always remake it later - you don't want to ever risk someone getting control of your site!)
 Once those tasks are both done, you can store your blog anywhere.
 It's a good idea to make a `.zip` to save on file space.
 When you deploy your site from backup, run `npm install` again, and the `node_modules` folder will return.

+## How do I migrate my blog to a newer version?
+Download the new version and copy over:
+    your `config.jsonc`
+    your `posts/`, `info/`, and `assets/`
+    your `.env.local`
+If you've edited your html templates or etc I recommend not copying those as they can change with updates.
+You'll have to remake your changes on the new version - sorry!

 ## I have a question not answered here.
 Try making a comment on the itch page, opening an issue or pull request on the Github (if you know how to do that) or, alternatively, feel free to reach out to me on social media or email.
 Or if you just want to show me a cool blog you made 😊